 Not all sudden, unexplained infant deaths are of a SIDS-type nature.
-In a number of cases, these fatalities can be attributed to a specific cause:
+In several cases, these fatalities can be attributed to a specific cause:

 - accidental injury/suffocation

 - undiagnosed congenital defects/medical conditions

 - inflicted injury/event

+- Unknown / undetected illness

 To help the certified child-death pathologist make an accurate causal determination, there must be a complete evaluation of the history and circumstances surrounding the death.
-As Sudden Infant death Syndrome (SIDS) is a diagnosis of exclusion of all known causes, according to the National Institute of Child Health and Human Development, before an infant death is classified as SIDS, a thorough evaluation must include negative findings of the following three components:
+As Sudden Infant Death Syndrome (SIDS) is a diagnosis of exclusion of all known causes, according to the National Institute of Child Health and Human Development, BEFORE an infant death is classified as SIDS, a thorough evaluation must include negative findings of the following three components: